 Burial monuments are customizable grave markers that memorialize you or your loved one.

 If you choose to have an in-ground burial, depending on the cemetery location, you will need a memorial such as a flat grave marker or upright monument.
-When you plan your monument you can select exactly what you want your memorization to say.
+When you plan your monument you can select exactly what you want your headstone or grave marker to say.

 As with many aspects of burial planning, choosing and customizing your ideal burial monument is likely foreign to you.
-That's why BurialPlanning.com has outlined the many different monument options available, as well as information like price, benefits, and more.
+That's why BurialPlanning.com has outlined the many different monument and gravestone types available, as well as information like price, benefits, and more.

 There are two main types of burial monuments: A flat grave marker and a raised headstone.

-The stone form of a tombstone (sometimes called a “gravestone”) burial monument is typically what we imagine when envisioning a cemetery resting place.
-This type of identification is a proud and elegant way to demonstrate that the deceased was loved and continues to be remembered.
+This form of identification is a proud and dignified way to demonstrate that the deceased was loved and continues to be remembered.

 The memorial headstone can be personalized in terms of shape, size, and inscription.
 The messaging typically inscribed on a burial monument includes:

 - Words of loving identification such as father, daughter, sibling, friend